JJLongoria/aura-helper/README.md

 ##### - Get Apex Controller methods:
 You can get any Apex controller methods (even the inherited) on .js file Only need type: "c." and you can show and use all methods.
+If you type "c.{methodName}.params" you get the JSON structure with method parameters

 ##### - Call Custom Component
 You can get and call all Components, Events or Apps for .cmp files and .js files